nikl881/food-delivery-app/README.md

     An important aspect of this project is the dynamic generation, modification and adaptation of data.
     This is made possible by different routes between pages and data.
 The chosen framework to implement this is Flask.

-*   Database <br/>
+*   Postgres Database <br/>
-    Database is used to store the user input in a (non-relational) database.
+    Database is used to load products and to store the user input.
-    In addition, the site is already filled with stored data that is retrieved from the mongoDB database.#
+    The project connects to a Postgres database using Django’s ORM.#

 *   AWS Amazon webservices

 *   Travis CI
-    Used for testing and Continuous integration of the development of the webapp.
+    Used for testing and continuous integration of the development of the webapp.

 *   Stripe
     Stripe provides APIs that are used to integrate payment processing into the application.